jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

     a.
 Red Hat Clones
     b.
 Red Hat Family
     c.
 Debian and Red Hat
     d.
 None of the above
-1. We talked about using GCC to compile and install software, what was the other language/package manager discussed in the chapter?
-    a.
-G++
-    b.
-APT
-    c.
-Python
-    d.
-None of the above
 1. Describe the purpose of VirtualBox Guest Additions?
     a.
 They optimize the host operating system for better performance and usability